Wii Sports: Wii Sports Resort

 A sequel, Wii Sports Resort, was first revealed at Nintendo's E3 2008 presentation.
 Development moved forward after the extent of the Wii MotionPlus was realized, though the idea for a sequel existed sooner.
 The game features 12 sports, (2 from the original) including swordplay, wakeboarding, Frisbee, archery, basketball, table tennis, golf, bowling, power cruising, canoeing, cycling, and air sports (parachuting and piloting).
 The game was first released in South Korea on 24 June 2009 and in Japan on 25 June 2009 before being released in other markets in July 2009.
 As of March 2020, the game has sold over 30 million units, and is a fan-favorite for kids all across the globe.

 Wii Sports Club

-On 18 September 2013, Nintendo announced Wii Sports Club for the Wii U Nintendo eShop.
+On 18 September 2013, Nintendo announced Wii Sports Club for the Wii U's Nintendo eShop.
 The game features the five games of Wii Sports remade in high-definition graphics, with support for the Wii MotionPlus (similar to Wii Sports Resort) and online multiplayer.
 The game uses a "Club" system, in which players are registered to regional or national clubs, communicating with each other via Miiverse, and compete against other clubs for rankings.
 After a 24-hour free trial period, players can purchase a day pass to access all of the games, or purchase full access to the individual games.
 Tennis and Bowling were first released on 30 October 2013, golf was first released on 18 December 2013 and Baseball and Boxing were first released at the end of June 2014.
 A retail version of Wii Sports Club was released in July 2014.